-December
+Year Ended December 30,

-2020 2019
+2020 2

 Expected life of options (in years) 6.1

 Dividend yield 0%

 Risk-free interest rate 0.37%

 Expected volatility 69%

-There were no stock options granted during the year ended December 31, 2019.
+There were no stock options granted during the six months ended June 30, 2020.

-Expected Life.
+• Expected Life.
 The expected term represents the expected life of options is the average of the contractual term of the options and the vesting period.

-Dividend Yield.
-The expected dividend yield is zero as Nuvve has never declared or paid cash dividends and has no current plans to do so over the expected life of the options.

-Risk Free Interest Rate.
-The risk-free interest rate is based on the yields on U.S. Treasury debt securities with maturities approximating the estimated life of the options.

-Expected Volatility.
-The volatility rate was estimated by management based on the average volatility of certain public company peers within Nuvve's industry corresponding to the expected term of the awards.
+- Dividend Yield.
+The expected dividend yield is zero as Nuvve has never declared or paid cash dividends and has no current plans to do so over the expected life of the options. - Risk Free Interest Rate.
+The risk-free interest rate is based on the yields on U.S. Treasury debt securities with maturities approximating the estimated life of the options. - Expected Volatility.
+As Nuvve has only been a public company for a short period of time, the volatility rate was estimated by management based on the average volatility of certain public company peers within Nuvve's industry corresponding to the expected term of the awards.